Website and social media analytics reports can be a bit of a minefield for the uninitiated.

 There are no easy overnight fixes that are going to suddenly bump up your metrics.

-Social media and SEO strategies need time to gain traction and have a visible impact in your analytics.
+Social media and SEO strategies need time to gain traction and have a visible impact on your analytics.

-Which is another reason to look at your data over a longer period so you can more accurately track changes.
+This is another reason to look at your data over a longer period to more accurately track changes.